taikoxyz/taiko-mono/packages/protocol/README.md

-# Taiko Protocol
+# UniFi Protocol

-This repository contains the Taiko Based Contestable Rollup (BCR) protocol and supporting tools.
+This repository contains the UniFi Based Contestable Rollup (BCR) protocol and supporting tools.
 The project is managed using `pnpm` and `foundry`.

 ## Prerequisites